Lyn Paul website gif. Lyn Paul website banner.

 On 8th October the Polish government bans the trade union Solidarity.

-On 21st October two members of Sinn Fein, the political wing of the Provisional IRA, are elected to the new Ulster Assembly.
-Gerry Adams, vice president of Sinn Fein, wins the Belfast West seat while Martin McGuinness, a former IRA 'brigade' commander, takes a seat in Londonderry.
+On 21st October two members of Sinn Féin, the political wing of the Provisional IRA, are elected to the new Ulster Assembly.
+Gerry Adams, vice president of Sinn Féin, wins the Belfast West seat while Martin McGuinness, a former IRA 'brigade' commander, takes a seat in Londonderry.

-An Australian court rejects Lindy Chamberlain's claim that her baby was killed by dingoes.
+On 29th October an Australian court rejects Lindy Chamberlain's claim that her baby was killed by dingoes.
 She is found guilty of murder and sentenced to life imprisonment.

 Nov